Bloomberg file management Internal tool redesign

 The final design is an integrated file management tool.
 It connects the user to their local file storage on the local desktop, as well as groups they are apart of in the Bloomberg Terminal.
 It also includes streamlined workflows and a cleaner, more intuitive interface.

 I presented my final design to product managers, engineers, and senior stakeholders, and the feedback I received was positive.
 It started a conversation around the future of file management, and inspired the product owners to consider investing more time into this file management tool.
-The concept I came up with will be the foundation for the future file management internal tool.
+The concept I developed will be the foundation for the future file management internal tool.